birgersp/dcs-gws/README.md

 2. Add some trigger zones to your DCS World mission
 <img src="https://cloud.githubusercontent.com/assets/5260237/21239139/ef528744-c305-11e6-9fa4-d19f45ac4b78.jpg" width="640"/>

-3. Make a script (a .lua file) for your mission, use the example provided to get started
+3. Make a script (a .lua file) for your mission, use the example.lua fila (provided in the release zip) to get started

 4. In your mission, create a mission start trigger